 By becoming an official CBI Partner, the USU CCE can work to leverage university resources to address community needs defined by you.
 Community partners act as co-educators in Community-Engaged Learning courses, assisting in orientation to the community project, teaching professional development skills, and helping foster a commitment to civic engagement.
 To become an official CBI partner, organizations must register with the CCE and complete a simple MOU.

-Becoming a registered community partner with the USU Center for Community Engagement (CCE) signifies that your organization offers high-quality volunteer opportunities to students.
-USU students and professors know that your organization offers a safe environment at which to volunteer and that your mission and core values are in alignment with CCE's learning objectives.
+Becoming a registered CBI partner signifies that your organization offers high-quality community engagement opportunities to students.
+USU students and professors know that your organization offers a safe environment at which to volunteer and that your mission and core values align with CCE's learning objectives.